JeffersonLab/xmsg-docs/content/guides/subscriptions.md

 |`A:B:L`          |yes         |`E`              |no          |
 |`A:B:M`          |yes         |`M:R`            |no          |

-<p></p>

-{: .note }
+!!! note
     Regular expressions and wildcards are not supported.
 Only prefix matching.
     For example, trying to select just the subject of any domain, `*:B`, is not a valid subscription topic.

 ## Starting the subscription